TC

 What is Dot Case Converter?

-dot.case converts your text to all lowercase words separated by dots — like this.is.dot.case.
+case) converts your text to all lowercase words separated by dots/periods. case.

 When to use Dot Case Converter?